yieldprotocol/cacti-backend/finetune/README.md

 This technique uses hardcoded input-output pairs covering all existing widget commands the system supports.

 ### Adding New Widget Commands
-If you wish to evaluate new widget commands added to the chat knowledge base, you'll need to create hardcoded input-output pairs as demonstrated in this [example](code link).
+If you wish to evaluate new widget commands added to the chat knowledge base, you'll need to hardcode the test samples (input-output pairs) as demonstrated in this [flow](https://github.com/yieldprotocol/cacti-backend/blob/a495d32d1263d0950d8c3271f21b6768bf546c5a/finetune/validate.py#L204).

 ### Running Hardcoded Evaluation
 To run the hardcoded evaluation, use the following command: